 Low Potassium Foods for Kidney Health

-Navigating low potassium foods for kidney disease, Addison’s disease or with certain medications and following the low potassium diet can be a challenge.
+If you’re looking for low potassium food alternatives, you’re not alone.
+Navigating low-potassium foods for kidney disease, Addison’s disease or with certain medications and following the low potassium diet can be a challenge.
 Sometimes it feels like everything you like to eat is high in potassium.
-The reality is that potassium is in a lot of foods and a lot of “healthy” foods, at that.
+The reality is that potassium is in a lot of foods and a lot of nutritious or so called “healthy” foods, at that.
 What are you to do when you are trying to do the “right” thing with your diet but all those “right” things are high in something you need to avoid?

-There are two things you need to know – there are plenty of low potassium alternatives out there and that portion size plays a big role, so you may be able to tolerate small amounts of higher potassium foods.
+There are two things you need to know – there are plenty of low-potassium alternatives and substitutes out there and that portion size plays a big role, so you may be able to tolerate small amounts of higher potassium foods.
 Knowing what and how much of foods you can tolerate safely is key.
 Figuring out what best works for you will take some time, and likely a little adjustment.
 And that’s okay.

-If you are new to the low potassium diet and don’t know where to start, here are a few low potassium food swaps you can make:
+If you are new to the low potassium-diet and don’t know where to start, here are a few low potassium food swaps and alternatives you can make:

 For some of us, potatoes are a big part of our diet.
 From mashed and baked potatoes, to French fries and potato chips – potatoes are everywhere.
 They are versatile, affordable and, unfortunately, also very high in potassium.